dresnite/skyblock/README.md

 ### Downloading

-You can get the latest compiled version in our [releases section.](https://github.com/room17/SkyBlock/releases)
+You can get the latest compiled version in our [Poggit.](https://poggit.pmmp.io/ci/room17/SkyBlock)

 ### Installing